zhangyangzhy/GroupA-Line-bot/SPEC.md

 >Developed by 19434405 WU Peicong

 The main objective of this section is to design and implementation of summaries of news, which include two functions.
+Users can retrieve the latest news about the novel coronavirus through the chatbot.
+Also, it provides news ranking, which depends on the news recently read.

+***1. One is the latest news***

+* **When users send the `"News"` keyword, the chatbot will send the latest news about the novel coronavirus from the Internet back to users.**

+* **This function will consume other services.**

+***2. Another is news ranking***

-One is the least news from the Internet.
-When users send the news keyword, the chatbot will send some news at present back to users.
-Another is the top 5 news among all the news, which have been read recently.
-That is to say after reading the news, the chatbot will count the reading time.
-When we send the chatbot with hottest keyword, it will return us the top 5 news according to the recent reading records.
+* **Users can send chatbot `"Ranking"`, it will return a news ranking to users.
+That is to say after reading the news, the chatbot will count the reading time and store it into a Redis database.**

+* **The ranking will dynamically adjust the news.
+For example, the life of news is only for a day.
+The news will be removed, which exists more than a day.
+Of course, if the news is valid, the ranking will base on the reading time.**

+* **Similarly, the ranking will also provide the title of news and the reading time related to it.
+Users can read the news on the ranking with sending the title of news to the chatbot.**

 ### Module 3 - the Measurement Against Coronavirus